About

 5 ...

 When you define a function as a typed function, its type annotations are checked at runtime, ensuring type safety.
-This means that, if at runtime some_var is not an instance of SomeType, or if the return value of my_function is not an instance of OtherType, then a TypeError will be raised.
+This means that, looking at the examples above, if at runtime some_var is not an instance of SomeType, or if the return value of my_function is not an instance of OtherType, then a TypeError will be raised.

 Typed Variables